Gabriel-Panza/Gabriel-Panza/README.md

-### Hi there, my name is Gabriel and I am just your neighbor and low profile Programmer! 👋
+### Hi there, my name is Gabriel and I am just a low profile Programmer! 👋

 <br>